 In the accounting year 2021, the ending inventory of accounting year 2020, became

-the opening or beginning inventory and as a result, the cost of sales (cost of goods
+the opening or beginning inventory, which cancelled each other effect.
+The cost of sales (cost of goods

 sold) was overstated, as the beginning inventory is added to purchases in

-income statement, and net income (net profit) was understated by $3,500, so it
+income statement, and net income (net profit) was understated by $3,500, which was previously overstated by $3,500, so it

 in accounting year 2021.
-Due to this automatic rectification of error, both
+Due to this offsetting of error, both

 assets and shareholders’ equity were properly stated at 12/31/2021.